n8daniels/CutTheCrap/README.md

 ## 🎯 Purpose

-CutTheCrap isn't just another document processing tool—it's a platform for building **trainable AI models** that understand your specific use case.
+CutTheCrap isn't just another document processing tool, it's a platform for building **trainable AI models** that understand your specific use case.
 The focus is on **teaching AI to analyze data intelligently**, not just parsing documents.

 ## 🚀 Status